song682/bop-integration-catifized/README.md

 These interactions may been fixed in newer versions of Biomes O' Plenty, but not for 1.7.10.
 Every change can be enabled or disabled in the config file.

-The entry that have a "(*)" symbol means added by dfdvdsf, "(&)" means changed by myself.
+The entry that have a "(*)" symbol means added by dfdvdsf, "(&)" means changed by dfdvdsf.

 ## **Changes**
 * General Tweaks